INSaFLU/insaflu_docs/docs/data_analysis.rst

 *Description*

-The "Host depletion" step will try to remove potential host reads based on reference-based mapping, taking as input raw or quality processed reads (as user-defined), or reads retained after the "Viral enrichment" step.
+The **"Host depletion"** step will try to **remove potential host reads** based on reference-based mapping against host genome sequence(s) taking as input reads retained after the previous "Viral enrichment" step.
+If the Viral enrichment step was turned OFF, host depletion will be directly performed over raw reads (if QC was turned OFF) or quality processed reads (if QC was turned ON).

 .. note::